 Freemium model, Endless content, Unlimited access

 Through PEDs (personal electronic devices), passengers onboard connect with the onboard Wi-Fi network Immfly and access multiple contents.
 Once connected to Immfly, guests will be able to enjoy a wide variety of entertainment content such as movies, TV-shows, music, kids shows, games and press & Magazines.
-Pegasus Airlines will be partnering with leading International providers including Twentieth Century Fox, National Geographic, Euronews, Financial Times, Bloomberg, BBC among other media brands favoured by European customers, as well as with local Turkish companies.
+Pegasus Airlines will be partnering with leading International providers including Twentieth Century Fox, National Geographic, Euronews, Financial Times, Bloomberg, BBC among other media brands favored by European customers, as well as with local Turkish companies.

 Digital Rights Management (DRM) via the Web browser